Kuznecov formulae for fractal measures: Formulae of Hare--Roginskaya and the proof of Theorem

 Thus $I_u(\mu)<\infty$ for every $u<s$, as claimed. \end{proof}

-Applying Lemma~\ref{lem:Ahlfors-finite-energy} with any fixed $u<s$ shows that the first part of Theorem~\ref{thm:HR-bound} applies to $\mu$ and yields a constant $C_2=C_2(M,g,s,u,\mu)$ such that
+Applying Lemma \ref{lem:finite-energy} with any fixed $u<s$ shows that the first part of Theorem \ref{thm:HR-bound} applies to $\mu$ and yields a constant $C_2=C_2(M,g,s,u,\mu)$ such that

 without any density assumption.
-This completes the proof of Theorem~\ref{thm:HR-bound}.
+This completes the proof of Theorem \ref{thm:HR-bound}.

-\begin{remark} Theorem~\ref{thm:HR-bound} shows that for each fixed $u<s$ one can control the growth of the Kuznecov sum by $\lambda^{n-u}$ under the mild hypothesis $I_u(\mu)<\infty$, and in particular for $s$-Ahlfors regular measures.
-Our main theorem, Theorem~\ref{thm:main}, goes further by identifying the sharp exponent $n-s$ and the exact leading constant in the asymptotic \eqref{eq:Kuz-main}, under the additional assumption of the averaged $s$-density condition.
+\begin{remark} Theorem \ref{thm:HR-bound} shows that for each fixed $u<s$ one can control the growth of the Kuznecov sum by $\lambda^{n-u}$ under the mild hypothesis $I_u(\mu)<\infty$.
+Our main theorem, Theorem \ref{thm:main}, goes further by identifying the sharp exponent $n-s$ and the exact leading constant in the asymptotic \eqref{eq:Kuz-main}, under the additional assumption of the averaged $s$-density condition.
 As discussed in the introduction, the methods of \cite{HareRoginskaya03} treat $u$ as a fixed parameter and do not provide the uniform control in $u$ near $s$ that is needed to pass to the endpoint $u=s$.
 This is why we turn to a more refined analysis based on the heat kernel and Tauberian theory. \end{remark}